Skip to content

 Hillcrest is located a few miles north of Downtown San Diego, adjacent to Balboa Park.

-Hillcrest is the place where the LQBTQ+ community is huge and it is one of the more affordable neighborhoods in San Diego.
+Hillcrest is the place where the LGBTQ+ community is huge and it is one of the more affordable neighborhoods in San Diego.
 All kinds of diversity are welcome and accepted here.
 National, racial, gender, and social differences do not exist here.
 The residents are relaxed, and acceptance and tolerance are the motto of this neighborhood.

 Local businesses are very diverse and numerous.
 Along with the eccentric offer of Himalayan food, the restaurants offer all kinds of national food.
 Cafes, bars, markets, grills, galleries, recreation centers, boutiques, clubs, second-hand shops… All this makes this area attractive for tourists and thus increases income.